 While a septic system might fail for numerous reasons, at the end of the day, you just want to hand over the keys and move on without the hassle.
 And that’s what we’re here to help you with.
 This article will guide you through the steps to take if you’re looking to sell a house with a failed septic system.

-The straightforward answer to your question, “Can I sell my house with a failed septic system?” is, ‘Yes, you can.”
+The straightforward answer to your question, “can I sell my house with a failed septic system?” is, ‘Yes, you can.”
 However, it comes with certain caveats that you should be aware of.
 Selling a home with a problematic septic tank isn’t straightforward like selling a fully functional sewer system.

 It’s important to note that most home buyers and mortgage companies will require a septic system inspection during the home inspection process.
 A failed inspection can lead to delays, lower offers, or even sale cancellations.
 Buyers, especially those not used to rural areas with common septic systems, might be hesitant to take on a property with a major issue like a failed septic tank.